-Certain themes often are prevalent during consideration of resource questions.
-Common themes include the desirability of current versus alternative uses and protection programs, whether resources should be managed to produce national or local benefits, and how to balance current uses with future supplies and opportunities are also common themes.
+Certain themes are prevalent during consideration of many resource questions.
+Common themes include the desirability of current versus alternative uses and protection programs, whether resources should be managed to produce national or local benefits, and how to balance current uses with future supplies and opportunities.
 Conflicting views reflect different values, needs, and perceptions of the condition of resources and the sustainability of uses.
-A related debate is over whether natural resources should be managed primarily to produce national benefits or benefits for the localities and states in which they are located.
+A related debate is over whether natural resources should be managed primarily to produce national benefits or to benefit the localities and states in which they are located.

-Who decides how natural resources should be managed and how the decisions are made have also been topics of discussion.
+Who decides how natural resources should be managed and how the decisions are made also have been topics of discussion.
 Some stakeholders seek to maintain or enhance the federal role in resource management.
-Others support more local influence or international decision making in some cases.
+Others support more local influence or international decision-making in some cases.
 Conflicts over natural resources in the United States perhaps have intensified as a result of pressures from overall population growth and economic development nationally and worldwide.
 Another theme in resource discussions is the role of science in multiple areas, such as determining the health and availability of resources and the extent and impact of changing resource conditions.
 The 109th Congress is weighing whether federal funds for natural resources issues are adequate and focused on the appropriate resource priorities.

 Congress deals with natural resource issues on a number of fronts.
 Key laws, programs, and issues are handled by several authorizing committees in the House and Senate.
-Also, many issues involve several committees, such as those involving wetlands protection and restoration.
-In addition, natural resource issues often are addressed during consideration of bills providing annual appropriations for natural resource agencies, programs, and activities.1 In many cases, natural resource issues do not divide along clear party lines.
-Instead, they often are split along rural-urban, eastern-western, coastal-interior, or upstream-downstream interests.
+Many issues involve several committees, such as those involving wetlands protection and restoration.
+In addition, natural resource issues often are addressed during consideration of annual appropriations bills for natural resource agencies, programs, and activities.1 In many cases, natural resource issues do not divide along clear party lines.
+Instead, they may be split along rural-urban, eastern-western, coastal-interior, or upstream-downstream interests.

 A number of the natural resources issues in this report are intertwined with issues in other policy areas.
-For example, the relationship between natural resources management and environmental protection are evident in many issues, such as groundwater contamination's effect on rural water supply.
+For example, relationships between natural resources management and environmental protection are evident in many issues, such as groundwater contamination's effect on rural water supply.
 (For information on environmental quality and protection issues, see CRS Issue Brief IB10146, Environmental Protection Issues in the 109th Congress, coordinated by Susan Fletcher and Margaret Isler.)
 Cross-cutting issues are included in this report if the congressional concern revolves principally around resource conditions and supply.

 Similarly, debates on energy policy encompass questions of access to energy resources and the impact of energy production on lands and resources.
-While a few energy resource issues are covered in this report, information on energy policy broadly is contained in CRS Issue Brief IB10143, Energy Policy: Comprehensive Energy Legislation (H.R.
-6) in the 109th Congress, by Robert L. Bamberger and Carl E. Behrens.
+While a few energy resource issues are covered in this report, information on energy policy broadly is contained in CRS Report RL33302, Energy Policy Act of 2005: Summary and Analysis of Enacted Provisions, coordinated by Mark Holt and Carol Glover.
 Many natural resource issues, especially ones dealing with resource conditions and uses on private lands, overlap with agricultural topics.
 For information on federal conservation programs for agricultural lands, see CRS Issue Brief IB96030, Soil and Water Conservation Issues, by Jeffrey A. Zinn.
 Finally, climate change may have implications for natural resources, including agriculture, forestry, fisheries, water availability, and ecosystem health, and may contribute to changes in the intensity, location, and timing of some natural disasters, such as flooding, drought, and hurricanes.
 For information on climate change, see CRS Issue Brief IB89005, Global Climate Change, by John R. Justus and Susan R. Fletcher.